- VSAM structures

 CICSVR can recover several VSAM clusters in a single job.
 Information about backups is held in a CICSVR file called the recovery control data set RCDS).

 RUV works in both batch and online environments.
 It does more than just forward recovery, it also provides backup, journal and log record management, and reporting facilities and it can backup VSAM files while they are open to CICS.
 It works with KSDS, ESDS, RRDS, and VRRDS VSAM files and their associated indexes and journals batch changes to VSAM files to enable forward and backout recoveries.
+Recovery of VSAM data sets is an automated process within the RUV environment.
+RUV collects and records recovery information; however, it is your responsibility to determine when recovery processing is needed and which data sets require recovery.

 You can group file together into 'application groups' and request backup, restore, and recovery processes using these groups.
 You can recover groups of file using file masks, or you can simply supply the fully qualified file name.